-Fourteen physics majors and four astrophysics majors received their Williams diplomas on June 3, 2012.
+Sixteen physics majors and three astrophysics majors received their Williams diplomas on June 2, 2013.
 All of the physics departments in the United States, including those at large universities, awarded an average of only 8.4 bachelor’s degrees per department in 2011,* the most recent year for which data is available.
 Our relatively large number of physics majors at Williams indicates that we have a robust, thriving department.
 We educate more undergraduate physics majors than many PhD-granting departments.

-Seven of our 2012 grads completed senior theses and graduated with honors in physics or in astrophysics.
-Three of the physics grads also earned honors in mathematics.
+Eleven of our 2013 grads completed senior theses and graduated with honors in physics or in astrophysics.

 To see what the new graduates are doing, please visit our Recent Graduates page.